WinterAxis/ESV-MD-Bible/The_Bible_esv/13_1_Chronicles/1_Chr_2.md

 The sons of Salma: Bethlehem, the Netophathites, Atroth-beth-joab and half of the Manahathites, the Zorites.

 ###### 55
 The clans also of the scribes who lived at Jabez: the Tirathites, the Shimeathites and the Sucathites.
-These are the Kenites who came from Hammath, the father of the house of Rechab. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+These are the Kenites who came from Hammath, the father of the house of Rechab.

 ***